Personality Types: Ambivert Vs. Omnivert

 Ambiverts tend to have a dedicated group of friends and can empathize and understand others.
 They tend to balance their friend groups, as they can identify with both introverts and extroverts, which can help them form deeper bonds with the people in their lives.

-Omniverts can also be social and engage with others, but they don’t necessarily display these personality traits to everyone.
-They may pick and choose who they are open to.
+Omniverts can also be social and engage with others, but unlike ambiverts, they don’t necessarily display these personality traits to everyone.
+They may pick and choose who they are open to and may or may not make new friends easily.

 Communication

-Depending on the situation, omniverts can be either poor public speakers or excellent communicators.
-They may not have the control that an ambivert has in that they might not be able to tap into their extroverted side when they need to.
+Depending on the situation and their energy levels, omniverts can be either poor public speakers or excellent communicators.
+They may not have the control that an ambivert has, in that they might not be able to tap into their extroverted side when they need to.
 This can cause them to be afraid of giving a speech in some circumstances.
-Other times, they might lean more toward being extroverted and feel equipped to give an effective speech.
+Other times, they might lean more toward being extroverted and feel equipped to give an effective performance.

 Emotional stability